USRSE/documents/transparency-log.md

 ## Code of Conduct Reports and Responses

-Updated as of January 27, 2023.
+Updated as of July 21, 2023.
 Reports listed in reverse chronological order.

+### February 24, 2023

+The contact@us-rse.org address received a report of a single individual's potential professional misconduct and academic dishonesty in violation of the Code of Conduct.
+A request from the Code of Conduct response group to the reported individual went unanswered.
+The subsequent CoC review and investigation concluded that the reported individual’s actions were unethical and unprofessional and therefore violated the Code of Conduct.
+The reported individual’s membership in US-RSE was suspended for 2 years during which time the individual may not participate in any US-RSE events or communication, in person, virtually, or asynchronously.

 ### November 7, 2022